It’s no secret that knowing how to make cannabutter gives you a new, interesting way of consuming cannabis.

 Food and drinks to make with your butter

 As we said before, there is nothing that you can make with butter that you can’t make with cannabutter.
-Weed butter found a huge fanbase once it integrated itself in more and more kitchens around the world.
+We shared our 5 amazing recipes at the beginning of this article, so you might want to scroll up and download our free eBook.

 - Chocolate chip cookies and peanut butter cups are a must try!